This article explains the steps to display seconds on the clock on the Top menu bar on an Ubuntu Linux desktop.

 gsettings set org.gnome.desktop.interface clock-show-seconds

-To reverse and not show seconds with the clock, run the commands below.
+Run the commands below to reverse and not show seconds with the clock.

 gsettings reset org.gnome.desktop.interface clock-show-seconds